David Vincent Hooper

 David Vincent Hooper (31 August 1915 – 3 May 1998), born in Reigate, was a British chess player and writer.
 As an amateur, he tied for fifth place in the 1949 British Championship at Felixstowe.
 He was the British correspondence chess champion in 1944 and the London Chess Champion in 1948.
 He played in the Chess Olympiad at Helsinki in 1952.

+Early life

+Hooper was one of eight children and attended the Whitgift School, Croydon.